LORD-MicroStrain/mip_sdk/examples/c/7_series/ar/README.md

 ## Usage

-1. Connect your 5-series GNSS/INS device to the specified serial port
+1. Connect your 7-series AR device to the specified serial port
 2. Update the `PORT_NAME` constant if using a different port
 3. Compile and run the example
 4. The program will:
     - Initialize the device
     - Configure data output
     - Stream data for the specified runtime
-    - Display GNSS fix and filter status changes
+    - Display filter status changes
     - Clean up and exit

 ## Error Handling